Is Masturbation Cheating? No, And Here’s Why Not

 You have an absolute, inalienable right to bodily autonomy.
 Your body belongs to you and nobody else.
 Always.

 And yes, this applies even in a 24/7 Dominant/submissive relationship.
 You might consensually agree to play with things like chastity or orgasm control because they’re fun, but even a submissive partner can always take back control, renegotiate, or withdraw consent at any time.
-If you can’t then you don’t have a relationship, you have a hostage situation.
+If you can’t do this then you don’t have a relationship, you have a hostage situation.

 3 thoughts on “Is Masturbation Cheating?
 No, And Here’s Why Not